jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

                 <param name="successMessage">message.web-flag.enabled</param>
                 <param name="failureMessage">message.web-flag.failure</param>
             </action>

-*Listing 20: UI action declaration for Web Site and Web Enable*

 The “someco-web-site” action is really simple.
 It is a “link” type of an action, which means it is invoking a URL that is provided in a